PawseySC/container-workflows/_episodes/04-long-running-services.md

 questions:
 objectives:
 - Learn how to start containers for a running (web) service
 keypoints:
+- "You-ve learned how to run long-running services (like a web server) through containers"
+- "Use the flag `-d` to run the containers in background"
+- "Use the flag `-p <host port:<container port>` to map communication ports"
+- "Additional options to manage and query containers include `--name` and `docker logs`"
 ---

 ### Starting a long-running service in a container ###